This post describes how you could hear gospel music in New York, whether in Harlem, in Brooklyn, or anywhere else.

 This arts and cultural initiative also offers gospel-themed walking tours of Harlem.
-They offer a 10:30 am walking tour on Wednesdays.
+They offer a 10:30 am walking tour on Sundays.

 OPTIONS WITH FREE TOURS BY FOOT

-To learn more about Harlem and visit many of its main attractions, join us for our free Harlem Walking Tour.
+To learn more about Harlem and visit many of the neighborhood's attractions, join us for our free Harlem Walking Tour.
 Be sure to reserve a spot now!

 We can show you where some of the churches we list below are located on our free New York tours.